 If the short interest ratio is high, that means a lot of people are borrowing the stock.
 There’s demand to borrow shares.
 Brokers can take advantage of the demand and get away with charging higher commissions for borrowing.

-There’s way more to short selling than I can explain in one blog post.
+There’s way more to options.
+For trading purposes, especially short selling than I can explain in one blog post.
 If you want, you can go down the rabbit hole of articles I’ve written on it.
 Let me get you started with a quick how-to guide and 10 things you should know about short selling.

 I also have a DVD called “ShortStocking.”
 It’s only six hours long and has all the short selling information you need.

 Everything’s relative.
 That’s why it’s important to know the difference between the short float and the short interest ratio.

 If the short float is 100 shares on a stock with 10,000 shares in the float, that’s very low.
 But if the stock only has 1,000 shares in its float, that’s a different story.